Where Did the Sex (Ed) Go?

 It is not acceptable, Batya says, to send students to 9th grade after three years in middle school with little to no sex ed to be among older sexually active teenagers.
 “I went my child to learn one thing in middle school,” Batya says, “the power of consent.”

-The full statement from 4J is below.
+Here is the full statement from 4J.

 Schools in Eugene School District 4J provide age-appropriate, accurate, comprehensive human sexuality education, aligned with Oregon state standards.
 Our Whole Lives (OWL) is the district’s adopted sexuality education curriculum for middle and high school.